 So, why is this important?

-The reason is that SSDs are significantly more costly, on a price-per-gigabyte basis than HDDs.
-As with many things in life, you’re going to need to strike a balance between cost and quality.
+SSDs are significantly more costly, on a price-per-gigabyte basis than HDDs.
+As with many things in life, you’re going to need to strike a balance between cost and performance.

 For data-heavy applications like video editing, an SSD is all but mandatory.